Werkstatt für Landschafts-

 Regional Identity and landscape aesthetics

 Regional identity is based on participatory dealings with physical, social or cultural peculiarities of a region, by which people may enable themselves to identify with that region.
 There is no doubt that language, history, cultural goods, typical agrarian and industrial products amongst many other things belong to these peculiarities.
 But almost always regional identity is sparked off by the landscape, too.
 Without the aesthetic pleasure aroused by the special character of the landscape the feeling of regional identity will scarcely occur.
-But landscapes are different, therefore the following paper which was given on the congress of landscape conservation in Bergisch Gladbach nr.
-Cologne in 2011, and which will be published in “Beiträge zur Landschaftsentwicklung” of the Landschaftsverband Rheinland, tries to find out, what emotional-aesthetical identification processes will be evoked in traditional cultural landscapes, in intensified agrarian landscapes and other modern landscape types, and how these landscape types may aesthetically contribute to the development of regional identity.
+But landscapes are different, therefore the following paper which I have given on the congress of landscape conservation in Bergisch Gladbach nr.
+Cologne in 2011, and published in: "Kulturlandschaft und regionale Identität" (Landschaftsverband Rheinland/Deutscher Verband für Landschaftspflege, eds.), Arbeitsstudien, No. 40, 7 – 16, Köln 2012, tries to find out, what emotional-aesthetical identification processes will be evoked in traditional cultural landscapes, in intensified agrarian landscapes and other modern landscape types, and how these landscape types may aesthetically contribute to the development of regional identity.

 download